 The WWPH Team

-Caroline’s short story collection, Carry Her Home, received the 2018 WWPH Fiction Prize.
-She is the author of two critically acclaimed young adult novels, LIE and Before My Eyes from St. Martin’s Press.
-Her short fiction has appeared in many journals and is the winner of first prizes from Driftwood Press and The Writer magazine.
-In addition to her role as co-president, she is the fiction editor at WWPH Writes, our bi-weekly literary journal, and the co-editor of our 2021 anthology, This Is What America Looks Like: Fiction and Poetry from D.C.
-Maryland, and Virginia. carolinebockofficialauthorsite.wordpress.com
+Caroline Bock’s short story collection, Carry Her Home, received the 2018 WWPH Fiction Prize.
+She is the author of two critically acclaimed young adult novels, LIE and Before My Eyes, from St. Martin’s Press.
+In addition to her role as co-president, she is the prose editor at WWPH Writes, our bi-weekly literary journal, and the co-editor of our 2021 anthology This Is What America Looks Like Fiction and Poetry from D.C.
+Maryland, and Virginia.
+Her new novel, THE OTHER BEAUTIFUL PEOPLE.
+(Regal House Publishing) will be published on June 2, 2026. carolinebockofficialauthorsite.wordpress.com

 Jona Colson, Co-President and Poetry Editor

-Jona’s poetry collection, Said Through Glass, won the 2018 Jean Feldman Poetry Prize from WWPH.
+Jona Colson’s poetry collection, Said Through Glass, won the 2018 Jean Feldman Poetry Prize from WWPH.
 He teaches English at Montgomery College.
 Notably, in addition to his role as co-president, he is the poetry editor of WWPH Writes, our bi-weekly literary journal, and the co-editor of This Is What America Looks Like: Poetry and Fiction from D.C., Maryland, and Virginia.
+He is also the translator for Aguas/Waters by Miguel Avero, our first work in translation, published in May 2024.

 jonacolson.com